hauke96/arch-i3-setup/README.md

 2. Install `git`
 3. `git clone https://github.com/hauke96/arch-i3-setup.git`
 4. `cd arch-i3-setup`
-5. Optional: Replace "hauke" and locale in the `base.sh`
+5. Optional: Replace "hauke" and locale in the `install-util.sh`
-6. `./run.sh`
+6. Start main installation: `./install.sh`
 7. Follow instructions
-8. Optional: Reboot
+8. Recommended: Reboot
 9. Log into your users account
 10. `startx`

 # 3. Afterwards

-Some more things are needed:
+Some more things are needed to have a fully working system with all necessary data, profiles, etc.

 * Adjust `nautilus`
 * Test audio